 Set Realistic Expectations For Yourself

 It’s easy to get caught up in the hustle of entrepreneurship and forget that you’re still a mom first.
 Remind yourself that perfection isn’t required here—your kids need your attention just as much as your business does.
 And remember that it’s ok to take breaks when you need them!
 Give yourself permission to step away from the computer and spend quality time with your family without feeling guilty about it.
+Many professionals, like Google’s Kamau Bobb, understands the importance of work-life balance.

 Create Boundaries Around Your Time